What's the deal with

 The challenges with organization in ADHD are closely linked to the neurological differences associated with the condition:

 2. Dopamine imbalance: Dopamine is a brain chemical that plays a key role in motivation and reward.
 In ADHD, there is often too little dopamine in the brain.
-This can make it harder to initiate and maintain organizational systems.
+This can cause reduced reward sensitivity and low motivation, making it much harder to initiate and maintain the habits and routines we need in order to create and maintain organizational systems.

 References: